-Windows Media Player comes pre-installed with the Windows operating system.
-The first version of the Windows Media Player came about in 1991, being compatible with Windows 3.0.
+The first version of the Windows Media Player came about in 1991; it was intended to be used with Windows 3.0.
 At that time, it was called Media Player.
-Since Windows 98 SE, it has been included with Windows.
+It has been included with every version of Windows since Windows 98 SE.
 The current release, bundled with Windows 7, Windows 8, and Windows 10, is version 12.
-Since the release of version 7, support for burning and ripping audio CDs has been included as well.
+Since the release of version 7, support for burning and ripping audio CDs (compact discs) has also been included.

 How do I open Windows Media Player?

-From the command line type a command similar to the example below to start the Windows Media Player from the command line.
-This command can also be placed in a batch file to start a media file from a batch file.
+If you enter something similar to the example text below into the command line, Windows Media Player opens and starts playing a song.
+This command can also be placed in a batch file to start a media file.

 start wmplayer "i:\mp3\example.mp3"

-Tip: When entering the path to the MP3 or other media file make sure to specify the complete path.
+When entering the path to the MP3 or other media file, specify the complete path.